 The practice is now able to offer Work Experience placements for students who require this as part of their further education.

 We can accommodate two students per year maximum.

-If you would like to register an interest, please contact Debbie Hamilton, Managing Partner.
+If you would like to register an interest, please contact Samantha Ward, Practice Manager.